pzqpzq/Principia/README.md

 # Principia v1.4.1

-Principia v1.4.1 is a local-first research environment for navigating scientific knowledge as a living system of **Principles** rather than a pile of papers.
-It searches a versioned Global Principles Cloud, connects literature-derived claims to deeper Meta-Principle foundations, and gives researchers one visual workspace in which to inspect, combine, challenge, and extend scientific ideas.

-The central object is not a summary.
-It is a reusable scientific statement with explicit scope, conditions, boundaries, falsifiers, provenance, relations, and revision history.
+Principia v1.4.1 is a local-first research workbench that turns scientific literature into an **inspectable reasoning substrate**.
+Instead of treating papers as the terminal unit of knowledge, it represents reusable mechanisms, constraints, regularities, trade-offs, boundary conditions, and falsifiers as revisioned **Principles**.

+> **Core thesis:** autonomous scientific discovery needs an intermediate scientific language between papers and hypotheses—one that preserves provenance, scope, uncertainty, and falsifiability.

+The result is neither a paper database nor a generic chat interface.
+It is a living map where evidence-linked Principles can be connected to higher-order Meta-Principles, combined into candidate relations, and developed into locally controlled derived Principles.

 <p align="center">
   <a href="./assets/screenshots-v1.4.1-aug23/home.png">